Perhaps the most important quality of topsoil is that it is packed with nutrients, to nourish plants and help them to grow.

-A thriving garden starts with knowing your soil type.
+A thriving garden starts with knowing your topsoil type.
 Plants require food (nutrients) to thrive just as we do, promoting healthy growth and giving us that colourful display or bumper crop of fruit or vegetables we desire.
 For the better matched the plant is to the growing medium the healthier it will be, helping to avoid disease, insects or fungus.

 It is never too soon or too late to test your soil composition and is so easy.
-I purchased a soil kit from Buckerfields for around $30.
+I purchased a kit from Buckerfields for around $30.
 It comes complete with everything you need.
 Everything is colour coded, including the comparator films and capsules for easy use.
-Also included is a plant pH preference list for the gardener.
+Also included is a planting pH preference list for the gardener.

 How do you test Your Topsoil